Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: : A Set of High-Throughput Main Memory Timing Attacks

-\textbf{Step 2.} The sender uses a single RowClone operation to transmit in parallel an N-bit message (where N is the number of banks) to the receiver and encodes the message in the mask operand of the RowClone operation (Lines 11-12).
-The sender encodes the message by setting the corresponding bits in the mask operand to 1 or 0 (\circled{1},\circled{2}).
-Doing so, the sender causes contention in the corresponding DRAM banks and activates a different row in the row buffer.
-To send a 1, the sender triggers RowClone in the corresponding DRAM bank and induces contention by altering the activated row in the row buffer (\circled{3}).
-To send a 0, the sender does not trigger RowClone in the corresponding DRAM bank and does not induce contention~(\circled{4}).
-The sender synchronizes with the receiver using a barrier operation (Lines 13\&18).
+\textbf{Step 2.} The sender \nbcr{2}{transmits} the message by dividing the message into M-bit batches.
+Then, the sender maps each bit of a batch to a separate DRAM bank and creates a mask for the batch \nbcr{3}{(Line 18)}, determining which banks will be executing a RowClone operation (\nbcr{3}{Line 18}).
+By using a mask, the sender uses only a single RowClone operation to transmit an M-bit batch \nbcr{3}{of the message} (where M is the number of banks) \nbcr{3}{(Line 20, \circled{2}).
+The memory controller issues individual RowClone operations to each DRAM bank based on the specified mask (Lines 1-9).} To send a 1, the sender triggers RowClone in the corresponding DRAM bank and activates a different row \nbcr{3}{from} the receiver's row in the bank \nbcr{3}{(Lines 4-7, \circled{3})}.
+To send a 0, the sender does not trigger RowClone in the corresponding DRAM bank and does not \nbcr{3}{interfere with the receiver's activated row (Lines 8-9, \circled{4})}.

-\textbf{Step 3.} The receiver in \attackvtwo{} detects contention in DRAM banks by issuing RowClone operations and measuring their latency.
-The receiver continuously issues one RowClone operation for each DRAM bank (in contrast to the sender who issues only a single RowClone operation), to the initial virtual address range (i.e., rows initialized in Step 1) and measures the latency of each operation~(\circled{2}, Line~24).
-If the sender induces contention to a DRAM bank, the receiver high latency for the RowClone operation which indicates that the corresponding bit in the message is set to 1~(\circled{3}, Lines~25-26).
-Otherwise, the receiver detects a fast RowClone operation which indicates that the bit is set to 0~(\circled{4}, Lines~27-28).
+\textbf{Step 3.} The receiver detects interference in DRAM banks using RowClone operations as follows.
+The receiver issues one RowClone operation for each DRAM bank \nbcr{3}{to precisely measure the time it takes to complete the operation in each bank \nbcr{3}{(Lines~29-33).} To detect if the sender activated another row, the receiver uses its initial destination address range as the source (i.e., swapping the direction of the copy operation) (Line 31).} If the sender induces \nbcr{3}{interference} in a DRAM bank, the receiver observes high latency for the RowClone operation, \nbcr{3}{indicating} the corresponding bit in the message is set to 1 \nbcr{3}{({Lines~34-35}, \circled{5})}.
+Otherwise, the receiver detects a fast RowClone operation, which indicates that the bit is set to 0 \nbcr{3}{(Lines~36-37, \circled{6})}.